rarcos/butterfly/README.md

 4. Once imported, start your game again.
 To play the Golden League you should be playing on "Gold Cab Mode."

+### How to configure the Golden League?

+1. Notice that the start_time, end_time, and summary_time are in a format that's just purely numbers.
+That's the date/time in UNIX format.
+There are online "decoders" that can convert date/time into UNIX format.

+2. Set the "start" and "end" date/time of each "League Period" and save the SQL script file.

+3. Import the resulting SQL script file again as per previous instructions (above).

+4. Full mechanics of the Golden League can be reviewed here: https://www.remywiki.com/AC_DDR_A20#GOLDEN_LEAGUE_.28.E3.82.B4.E3.83.BC.E3.83.AB.E3.83.87.E3.83.B3.E3.83.AA.E3.83.BC.E3.82.B0.29

 ### How do I change webUI-only options (dancer, rivals, fast/slow judgement, etc.)?